Clyde Beatty: Biography

 Beatty's "fighting act" made him the paradigm of a lion tamer for more than a generation.
 He was once mauled by a lion named Nero and was in the hospital for ten weeks as a result of the attack.
-However, he remained undaunted and faced down Nero in a cage for the 1933 film The Big Cage.
+He later faced down Nero in a cage for the 1933 film The Big Cage.

-At the height of Beatty's fame, a caricature of Clyde, drawn by Alex Gard, was displayed at Sardi's restaurant in New York City and is now part of the Billy Rose Theatre Collection at the New York Public Library.
+A caricature of Beatty at the height of his fame, drawn by Alex Gard, was displayed at Sardi's restaurant in New York City and is now part of the Billy Rose Theatre Collection at the New York Public Library.

 In 1957, Beatty performed his act on The Ed Sullivan Show.
 He had complained during rehearsal that the stage was too small and unsafe for his act, but Sullivan convinced him to perform anyway.
 During the act, Beatty lost control of the animals.
 To prevent the home audience from realizing the live performance had gone awry, Sullivan went into the audience to introduce some of the celebrity attendees.
 Luckily, Beatty was able to subdue the lions by firing blank cartridges, without injury to himself or the lions.
 A clip of the performance is included in a DVD of the best of the Sullivan show.

 Beatty married Harriett Evans (her name is often printed as "Harriet"), an aerialist, on September 16, 1933.
 The marriage lasted until her death in 1950 in Kosciusko, Mississippi, reportedly from a heart ailment.
 Their union seems to have been founded on a great deal of team spirit, and after a year or so she insisted on becoming an animal trainer herself, which was highly unusual for a woman in those days.
 Beatty let her have an act in 1935 and she did well, proving to be popular with the public and the press.
 Her daughter Albina (born 1931), having learned animal training skills from her stepfather and mother, followed in their footsteps as a lion trainer.
 She stated that Beatty's gift to her was understanding his instincts regarding the animals and how best to control them.

+In 1951 he married nightclub singer Lorraine Abel.

-Beatty died of cancer in 1965, at age 63, in Ventura, California, and was interred in the Forest Lawn–Hollywood Hills Cemetery in Los Angeles.
+Beatty died of cancer in 1965, at age 62, in Ventura, California, and was interred in the Forest Lawn–Hollywood Hills Cemetery in Los Angeles.

-A museum has been opened in Clyde's hometown of Bainbridge, Ohio celebrating the life and times of the circus mogul.
+A museum was opened in Beatty's hometown of Bainbridge, Ohio celebrating his life and times.
 Illinois State University has a 1960 route book for the Cole-Beatty circus posted online.